88 Billington St, Plymouth, MA 02360, USA

 This small park offers a short trail along the edge of the field, with access to interpretive signage and a historic marker.

 Alternatively, you can also head south on Billington Street to Summer Street.
-Within 0.25 mile, you will reach Morton Park, where there are numerous trails to explore.
+Within 0.25 mile, you will reach Morton Park, where there are numerous forest trails to explore, plus two ponds.

 The Town Brook Trail was originally part of the Native American pathway known as the Namassakeeset Trail.